GLOBAL MARKETS-China bounce snaps five-day equity sell-off

 * European stocks, Wall Street jump before Greek deadline

-* Dollar gains versus yen as stocks bounce (Adds close of U.S. markets)
+* Dollar gains versus yen as stocks bounce (Adds oil settlement prices)

 “The Chinese market has shown a nice rebound for a day but it is important to note that many of the owners are restricted from selling their shares and half the companies have suspended trading,” said Randy Frederick, managing director of trading and derivatives for Charles Schwab in Austin, Texas.